 After evaluating your compliance needs, it’s important to consider how to integrate a RegTech solution into your business.
 Depending on the RegTech company you’ve decided to partner with, there might be different approaches on how to do this.
 The way we see it at Apiax, the digitalisation of this regulatory compliance can come up in 3 different ways:

 This is the most suitable option in case you’re looking for a no brainer solution.
-You can use your own browser to open an app portal, from where you can access all relevant features.
+You can use your own browser to open an app portal, from where you can use all the available machine-readable rules.
 This is the case of Apiax Apps Portal.

-For a hassle-free start, using white-label UI widgets allow you to use an in-house app almost as a native tool and adapt it as you prefer..
+For a hassle-free start, using UI widgets allow you to use an in-house app almost as a native tool.
 You only need to select the right rulesets and regulatory knowledge.